website watertownhistory.org

 between 2007 and 2009, Marr took money from various parish accounts.
 In addition, Marr also allegedly solicited

-funds from members of the parish, family members, other clergy and friends,
+funds from members of the parish, family members, other clergy

-financial distress.
-Marr promised he
+members in financial distress.
+Marr

-would repay these people quickly.
+promised he would repay these people quickly.

 During this period, Marr provided the funds